Level Access

 Build it in, don’t bolt it on

 The most sustainable way to address digital accessibility and remain compliant over time is to move accessibility into your experience creation life cycle instead of focusing on fixing already-live experiences.
 The sooner you can start to shift accessibility “left,” embedding it early and often in creative teams’ existing processes, the more efficiencies you’ll reap, and the less likely digital accessibility strategies are to be abandoned in favor of other competing priorities.
 And if you do make this shift, our data suggests it will pay off.
-Respondents in this year’s survey rated embedding accessibility in design as the most impactful action their organizations have taken toward improving accessibility, and respondents at organizations that address accessibility in planning were significantly more likely to report improved outcomes in customer acquisition, retention, and revenue as a result of digital accessibility.
+Respondents in this year’s survey rated embedding accessibility in design as one of the most impactful actions their organizations have taken toward improving accessibility, and respondents at organizations that address accessibility in planning or design were significantly more likely to report improved outcomes in customer acquisition, retention, and revenue as a result of digital accessibility.

 Skip the DIY approach